A fearless company of teenagers investigate the workings of the adolescent brain.

 Make your own Brainstorm

-To date thirteen new productions of Brainstorm have been made by other companies including productions in Australia, America, Kenya and Malta.
+To date more than fifteen new productions of Brainstorm have been made by other companies including productions in Australia, America, Kenya and Malta.
 If you're remaking Brainstorm then we'd love to hear from you, do get in touch and say hi.

 To find out more you can purchase the script of Brainstorm (which includes all the info you need to know about making your own version) at Nick Hern Books.

 Read teacher/director Steven Slaughter's account of his school's production of Brainstorm on this Nick Hern blog.

 "This is a very cunningly put together piece, drawing with unflinching honesty on material excavated from the young people’s own lives ... and capturing the hormonal rush and wild mood swings of teenage existence."

 "A tour of the chaotic limbic system — a rush of risk-taking, caution-free chemicals – gets the audience joining in the truth-telling games with raucous abandon... yet the wires that are really getting crossed are those with worried parents, and it’s the white-hot pain of each bedroom confrontation that brands the heart."

 "By the end of this beautifully conceived show, we see talent, and passion, and a group of young people trying their best to make sense of the world, while their constantly developing brains hurry to keep up."